wilsonliaows/docs/connectors/google-sheets/action-search-rows.md

 date: 2017-6-12 23:00:00 Z
 ---

-# Google Sheets' action - Search rows
+# Google Sheets action - Search rows

 The **Search rows** action allows you to get specific rows using a search query.